top of page

 These provide vitamins, minerals, and fiber to aid recovery.

-• Limit ultraprocessed Foods and Sugary Treats
+• Limit Ultraprocessed Foods and Sugary Treats

 Gradually reduce intake to avoid feeling deprived.